Water Testing at Clear Pond

 Dissolved oxygen helps capture and contain PHOSPHATES in the decomposed plants, algae, and bacteria as well as in the naturally occurring sand and rock.
 If/When the dissolved oxygen level is too low, the PHOSPHATES are released and in turn the additional phosphate may fuel the growth of ever-present bacteria in the water.
 Of particular concern is the growth of CYANOBACTERIA.

 CYANOBACTERIA is one of the building blocks of life on our planet.
 In the right conditions, cyanobacteria can become toxic and bloom; these blooms will be bright green, they look slimy, and can be picked up (but please don’t!!!).
-Toxic Cyanobacteria blooms are a health danger to children and dogs in particular and humans in general.
+If ingested, toxic Cyanobacteria blooms are a health danger to children and dogs in particular and humans in general.
 Exposure can cause liver and nerve damage, and at the very least may cause diarrhea, eye irritation, or rashes.
+Dogs seem to be particularly affected due to the volume of water they might ingest drinking water; sadly, the risk of death is high.
+Wildlife living near the pond are at equal risk from drinking the water during a bloom, and aquatic life are not immune to the effects of a toxic Cyanobacteria bloom.
+Finally, the National Institutes of Health published a study showing that Cyanobacteria can become airborne and cause health issues. https://pmc.ncbi.nlm.nih.gov/articles/PMC12300373/

-The town also posts a notice about pond closure at the entrance to the Clear Pond Conservation Area on Surrey Drive.
-Additionally, the CPWA will make every effort to notify our friends by email of pond closures.
+If the town closes the pond, a notice is usually posted at the entrance to the Clear Pond Conservation Area on Surrey Drive.
+Additionally, the CPWA will post the closure (and eventual re-opening) on the homepage.

 Sign-up below to receive pond closure and re-opening notifications.